Frequently Asked Questions

-Most of the trips cover between 12 – 15km (5 – 10 miles) per day.
+Most of the Great Walks Of Australia cover between 12 – 15km (5 – 10 miles) per day.
 Your guides will provide you with information along the way, judging your fitness and also allowing for local weather conditions.

 Some have optional side trips, adding to the distance and challenge.
 Being able to do these side trips will depend again on fitness levels of those wanting to partake and weather conditions on the day.

 How many guides will we have on our walk?